 After you have everything together, you should be patient.
 Make sure you are ready to wait for the claim to be processed.
 It usually takes several months for disability claims to be reviewed and processed.

-Most disability claims are denied upon the first review.
+Most are denied disability upon the first review.
 If that is the case, you will receive a notice of denial.
 That letter will explain why your claim was denied and what evidence was lacking.
 It will give you a deadline for filing an appeal, which is a request for reconsideration.

 You should try to gather the rest of the supporting evidence your claim needs for the disability examiner to determine that you meet the medical criteria.